 What is the difference between fixed and variable rates?

 A fixed-rate student loan offers a predictable monthly payment with an interest rate that does not change over the life of the loan.
 It will only change if the loan is refinanced or consolidated.
 A variable-rate student loan has an interest rate that can fluctuate, increasing or decreasing, depending on the market conditions.
 It may change monthly, quarterly, or annually depending on the lender.
 Generally, a fixed-rate student loan is the safer choice due to the unpredictable nature of the variable-rate student loan.

 It can take several weeks from the time you submit your loan application to the time the schools receives the funds.
 Keep PHC's deadlines & monthly payment plans in mind.

 How much of my education costs can my loans cover?

-The maximum amount of loan certification for an academic year is equal to the cost of tuition, room & board, plus an additional $3,000 (for books, travel, and personal expenses), less any scholarships provided by the college.
+The maximum amount of loan certification for an academic year is equal to the cost of tuition, room & board, less any scholarships provided by the college.
 This also depends on the loan company you choose as well as the signer and/or co-signer's current credit score.